 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Lizzie was born in Devon and attended Exeter School before joining Trent College, as a boarder in Martin House, in 2013.
-Lizzie embraced every aspect of school life, becoming a prefect and representing the school in 1st VII Netball and 1st XI Hockey.
-She was a committed member of the Trent College Combined Cadet Force and was awarded the Army Scholarship.
+Captain Elizabeth Godwin LG, Lizzie to all who knew her, was born in Devon and attended Exeter School before joining Trent College, as a boarder in Martin House, in 2013.
+She embraced every aspect of school life, becoming a prefect and representing the school in 1st VII Netball and 1st XI Hockey.
+Lizzie was a committed member of the Trent College Combined Cadet Force and was awarded the Army Scholarship.
 She graduated from King's College London, qualifying as a nurse in 2018.
 Whilst at university Captain Godwin commissioned into the Reserves and captained the 1st XI Hockey team.

 Captain Godwin commissioned from the Royal Military Academy Sandhurst as the first female officer in the Life Guards, The Household Cavalry, since the regiment formed in 1661.
 She was also awarded the Sword of Honour as the best cadet in her intake.